DeGirum/PySDKExamples/README.md

 This repository provides PySDK example scripts that can perform ML inferences on the following hosting options:

 1. Using [DeGirum Cloud Platform](https://cs.degirum.com),
-1. On DeGirum-hosted AI server node shared via Peer-to-Peer VPN,
-1. On AI server node hosted by you in your local network,
-1. On AI server running on your local machine,
+1. On DeGirum AI Server deployed on a localhost or on some computer in your LAN or VPN,
-1. On DeGirum ORCA accelerator directly installed on your local machine.
+1. On DeGirum ORCA accelerator directly installed on your local computer.

-To try different options, you need to just change the `inference_option` variable in the script code.
+To try different options, you just need to uncomment **one** of the lines in the code cell just below the *"Specify where do you want to run your inferences"* header.

 To run the examples, clone this repo: